jguzzo522/twaterwell/README.md

 Dummy encoding converts categorical variables into a set of binary variables.
 The categories are converted to 1 or 0, 1 indicating the presence and 0 indicating the absence of the category

  ## Model 4: Gradient Boosting Classifier

  ### Gradient Boosting Classifier Model Summary
 In this analysis, the dataset underwent preprocessing, including one-hot encoding to transform non-numeric columns into a suitable format for model training.
 The dataset was then divided into training and testing sets using an 80-20 split, ensuring reproducibility with a `random_state` set to 42.
-After this a Gradient Boosting classifier was instantiated and trained on the encoded training data, followed by making predictions on the test dataset.
- ## Model 4: Gradient Boosting Classifier

- ### Gradient Boosting Classifier Model Summary
-In this analysis, the dataset underwent preprocessing, including one-hot encoding to transform non-numeric columns into a suitable format for model training.
-The dataset was then divided into training and testing sets using an 80-20 split, ensuring reproducibility with a `random_state` set to 42.
 Subsequently, a Gradient Boosting classifier was instantiated and trained on the encoded training data, followed by making predictions on the test dataset.